mraaroncroberts/mongoose/README.md

 # Mongoose

-This project is a basis Node.js Mongoose API server connecting to MongoDB hosted in Atlas.
+This project is a basic Node.js Mongoose API server connecting to MongoDB hosted in Atlas.

 ## Development server